 Sample Type and Test Details

-• Sample Type: Serum or plasma from a venous blood sample
+Sample Type: Serum or plasma from venous blood

-• Testing Method: High-performance liquid chromatography (HPLC) or immunoassay
+Testing Method: High-performance laboratory methods such as HPLC or immunoassay

-The test is quick, and results are generally available within 1–2 days.
+Blood collection is routine, and results are usually available within one to two days.

 How to Maintain Healthy Vitamin K Levels